mckellardw/STRS/README.md

 # spTotal
-Suite of molecular and computational workflows for single-cell and spatial total RNA-sequencing
+Suite of molecular and computational workflows for spatial total RNA-sequencing

 # TODO
 - [ ] Add image(s) to README